joeo73/spring-mvc-jetty-log4j/README.md

 Spring MVC Embedded Jetty Example
 =================================

-I wasn't able to find this in the world and it took me a bit to put it together Hopefully this will save some one else some time if you want to utilize spring MVC without all the weight and dependencies of Spring Boot.
+I wasn't able to find this in the world and it took me a bit to put it together.
+Hopefully this will save some one else some time if you want to utilize spring MVC without all the weight and dependencies of Spring Boot.